PowerDNS/pdns/docs/backends/bind.rst

 ``bind-autoprimary-config``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionchanged:: 4.9.0

-Changed in version 4.9.0: This was called ``bind-supermaster-config`` before 4.9.0.
+  This was called ``bind-supermaster-config`` before 4.9.0.

 When a new zone is configured via the autosecondary mechanism, bindbackend *writes* a zone entry to this file.